- Do I need to make an appointment with the Physics Director of Undergraduate Studies to get transfer credit?

 What course codes will show up for a transfer-credit course?

 If a course is approved for transfer credit, it will have the same course codes as the equivalent Duke course.
 If it is approved for generic Physics credit (e.g., PHYSICS 100L), the assigned course codes will usually be NS and QS, but it will depend on the specific course.
-Most algebra-based university-level introductory physics courses with labs will be assigned Physics 100L with NS, QS course codes.
+Most algebra-based university-level introductory physics courses with labs will be assigned Physics 107L/108L which carry NS, QS course codes.

 Do I need to take a calculus-based course?